lehoangan2906/Stanford-CS234-Lecture-Notes/README.md

+# Introduction

-#This is my Lecture notes and Supplementary materials for Stanford CS234 (2024 version)
+This is my Lecture notes and Supplementary materials for Stanford CS234 (2024 version)